argonne-lcf/balsam/docs/development/data-model.md

      the graph.
 For example, to get all the jobs belonging to `current_user`, join the tables via `Job.objects.filter(app__site__user=current_user)`

-  2. A `Site` is uniquely identified as a directory on some machine: `(machine hostname,  directory path)`.
+  2. A `Site` must have a globally unique `name` which corresponds to a directory on some machine.
 One user can own several Balsam sites located across one or several machines.
 Each site is an *independent* endpoint where applications are registered, data is transferred in and out, and Job working directories are located. **Each Balsam site runs a daemon on behalf of the user that communicates with the central API.** If a user has multiple active Balsam Sites, then a separate daemon runs at each of them.
 The authenticated daemons communicate with the central Balsam API to fetch jobs, orchestrate the workflow locally, and update the database state.

   3. **An `App` represents a runnable application at a particular Balsam Site.**
      Every Balsam Site contains an `apps/` directory with Python modules